White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 • Growing Zones: USDA hardiness zones 4-8

-• Soil Needs: Well-draining, moist soil with a neutral to alkaline pH
+• Soil Needs: Well-draining, moist soil with a neutral to alkaline pH.

 Orchid